Research and Teaching

 Since 1984 the EUI has offered law students a one-year programme leading to the degree of Master in Comparative, European and International Laws (LL.M.).
 LL.M. researchers, counselled and supervised by a professor in the department, participate in departmental seminars and courses along with the Ph.D. researchers and they write an LL.M. thesis which is the basis for the conferral of the degree.

-For more information see the LL.M. programme.
+For more information on the LL.M. programme, see below.

 The Structured LL.M./First-Year Programme

 The LL.M/First-Year Ph.D.
 Programme aims to provide LL.M. and doctoral researchers with opportunities for intensive engagement with permanent and visiting faculty, in order to assist in the iterative development of their research design and enhance scholarly literacy.

 The aim of courses and seminars is first and foremost to expand researchers' scholarly literacy and expose them to a variety of intellectual approaches to the advanced study of law.
 The seminars may also assist researchers with their own research design and development, and visiting faculty will be available for individual consultation and office hours during their stay.
 All LL.M./first-year researchers are strongly encouraged to meet with the visiting professors to discuss their research project.

 For more information about the LL.M./First Year Programme Research Development Workshops and Intensive Courses, click here.